 Body Horror: Every demon.
 EVERY demon.
 Even the one that looks (sort of) like a pretty flower.

 Cool Old Guy: The Sorcerist who saved the young Isaac and Rachel and who taught a young Leiot to kill demons.
 Vulnerable to Mentor Occupational Hazard and The Plot Reaper, as he becomes infected himself and must be mercy-killed by a young Leiot twelve years before the movie starts.

 Dying as Yourself: Isaac.
 Presumably being blown apart kept him from going feral like the other demons.

 Expy: Strait Jacket features an orange-haired, green-eyed female scientist who, while associated with what's purportedly a military-powered organization, seems to distinctly lack martial ability herself.
 Although she carries a weapon, she's much more suited to motivating the other characters and moving the plot along, characterized by an apparent naivete and a stubborn streak.
 She wears a military uniform, with a skirt, but wears her hair long, and has glasses.
-Now, am I describing Nerin Simmons or Shion Uzuki?
+Is it Nerin Simmons, or Shion Uzuki?

 Government Conspiracy: The director of the Sorcery Management Bureau, who sabotages Molds to ensure a steady flow of "business."
 It's implied that there would still be some incidents, but not at the stupidly high current rate.

 Powered Armor: Molds are powered armor with the function of preventing the wearer from turning into a demon.
 Yeah, right.
 Tell that to Isaac.

 To be fair, Molds and the underlying rune array vastly decrease the likelihood of the user turning into a demon, so long as said Mold is properly maintained and functioning as intended.
 Using powerful spells repeatedly is still not a good idea.
 Plus, what with the intentional sabotage of Molds going around...